Zoloft Class Action Claims Drug Company Misled Consumers

 - Pfizer’s actions demonstrate a deliberate pattern of deception that has made it impossible for prescribing physicians to weigh the risks versus benefits of the drug and for consumers to make informed decisions about whether to take Zoloft.
 The lawsuit seeks to require Pfizer to stop its alleged unlawful conduct, including changing the drug label (package insert) for Zoloft to disclose the negative studies which show Zoloft’s true efficacy (or lack thereof).

 The lawsuit also seeks to recover monetary damages “for the millions of consumers who were tricked into purchasing Zoloft.”

-The class action lawsuit is filed in the United States District Court for the Northern District of California, San Jose Division, on behalf of Laura A. Plumlee, of Watsonville, California, and on behalf of consumers nationwide and in California who purchased and/or paid for Zoloft for the treatment of depression from its launch in 1991 to the present.
+The class action lawsuit was filed in the United States District Court for the Northern District of California, San Jose Division, on behalf of Laura A. Plumlee, of Watsonville, California, and on behalf of consumers nationwide and in California who purchased and/or paid for Zoloft for the treatment of depression from its launch in 1991 to the present.